Georgie Abrams: Cocoa Kid win, August 1940

-On August 12, 1940 Abrams defeated the Cocoa Kid, a Black boxer from New Haven, Connecticut.
+On August 12, 1940, Abrams defeated the Cocoa Kid (Herbert Hardwick), a Black boxer from New Haven, Connecticut.
 The "Kid" was rated fifth nationally among Middleweights at the time.
 The Cocoa Kid took the "Colored" Welterweight Title on June 11, 1937, and had previously held the USA New England Welterweight Title.
 Impressively, Abrams win over the Kid was the black brawler's first loss in forty six successive bouts.

 On September 9, 1940, lost to Polish boxer Henry Chmielewski at 160 pounds at the auditorium in Milwaukee, Wisconsin in a ten-round points decision.
 According to The Ring magazine, the decision was somewhat controversial as Abrams had fought in a more polished manner, and possibly thrown more punches.
 On November 28, 1940, he defeated Chmielewski at 161 at the Riverside Stadium in Washington D. C., in a six-round technical knockout.

 Wins over Izzy Jannazzo, Jimmy Leto, and Coley Welsh

 On December 12, 1940, Abrams defeated Izzy Jannazzo in a ten-round split decision at Carlin's Park in Baltimore.
 Jannazzo had previously held the World Welterweight Championship as recognized in Maryland in October against the Cocoa Kid.
 Though leading in the first two rounds, Jannazzo lost the third, being called for a low blow.
 In the late rounds, a strong attack by Abrams gave him the decision.
 Abrams dominated the infighting, but Jannazzo put on a more scientific and cautious defense.

 On January 20, 1941, Abrams defeated Jimmy Leto in a unanimous decision at Carlin's Park in Baltimore, Maryland.
 Leto lost the first and seventh due to low blows, though they may have been the only rounds in which he had an edge.
 Abrams scored with rights and lefts throughout the bout, probably having an edge in all but the first and seventh rounds.

 Boxing at 160, On March 7, 1941, he defeated Coley Welsh, a Polish middleweight, at Madison Square Garden in an eight-round points decision.
-The bout was at the important venue of the Garden and Welsh would take the USA New England Middleweight Title on March 21, 1941 and hold it for several years, but he would never contend for a World Middleweight title.
+The bout was at the important venue of the Garden and Welsh would take the USA New England Middleweight Title on March 21, 1941, and hold it for several years, but he would never contend for a World Middleweight title.